LearnersGuild/guide/Phases/Interviews/README.md

 # Phase Interviews

 Phase Interviews enable you to move from one phase to another.
-Successful Phase Interviews are a condition of continued program participation.
-As mentioned in the [Pacing Requirements](/Phases/pacing.md) section, it should take you 6 weeks, including phase interview, to complete any of the first three phases.
-8 weeks is the maximum amount of time you can spend in phases 1, 2 or 3, respectively.
+As mentioned in the [Pacing Recommendations](/Phases/pacing.md) section, you should aim to interview out of a phase well before your 8th week in the phase if you feel prepared to do so.
 You may choose to complete a phase interview at any time during the phase.

 ### The Big Picture

-1. A Phase Interview may only be attempted _twice_.
+1. A Phase Interview can be attempted more than once.
-2. You must complete and pass the phase interview no later than the 8th week after you begin the phase.
-3. The second attempt at the Phase Interview, or an interview taken in the 8th week for the first time, is called a [_**Phase Boundary Interview**_](https://guide.learnersguild.org/GLOSSARY.html#pbi)_**. **_**Unsuccessful Phase Boundary Interviews may result in the immediate termination of your program participation. **See the [**Learner Expectations**](/General/Membership/membership-expectations.md) for more details.

-**All Phase Boundary Interview outcomes are shared via video-chat or in person.
-Your Learning Facilitator will schedule the outcomes meeting with you via Google Calendar.  **
+2. You must wait a full two weeks between Phase Interview attempts.
+For example, if you attempt an interview in week 4, you must wait until the Monday of week 7 for your second attempt.
+3. You may complete the coding portion of your Phase Interview remotely.
+4. All comprehension interviews are conducted via video chat regardless of whether you are physically onsite or not.
+5. Under most circumstances, you will receive the outcome of your interview on the Friday of your interview week.

 ---